Skip to content

 Sometimes confused with French Bulldogs, Boston Terriers are compact little pups with big eyes, classic tuxedo markings and big personalities.
 Originally bred in the United States, the Boston Terrier first made it to British shores at the beginning of the 20th Century and have been with us ever since.

 This dog breed guide will give you information on how to care for a Boston Terrier.
-Including the breed size, colours, temperament as well as common health issues.
+Including the breed size, colours, temperament as well as common Boston Terrier health issues to be aware of.

 Boston Terrier facts